Director's Report

 2 Mr Sridharan N Chief Financial Officer (CFO)

-3 Mr Sampathkumar K R Company Secretary (CS)
+3 Mr Ramanathan N Company Secretary (CS)

 15. Declaration from Independent Directors

-16. Evaluation of Board Performance
+16. Evaluation of performance of the Board and its committees

 17. Policy on Directors' appointment, remuneration and other details